|Current process updated on 2020/08/05 (AC)||Archived Board Election Process|

 - This will be a secret ballot election.
-Inclusion of any personal data on the ballot paper will invalidate the vote and will be counted as spoilt.
+The inclusion of any personal data on the ballot paper will invalidate the vote and will be counted as spoilt

 - Elections will be closed as soon as the last member or proxy present in the meeting room casts his/her vote.

 8.2 Voting during a virtual meeting (where applicable)

 In view of a virtual meeting, eligible voters will, either in person or by proxy be able to cast their vote through the electronic voting platform to be made available by the Election Committee.

 The eligibility to vote for each election being held by AFRINIC differs.

 Only organisations and persons that meet the following criteria are able to vote:

 - Any AFRINIC Resource Member in good standing.

 - All Registered Members.